KatharineME/FASTQ.jl/benchmark.md

 - False Positive / FP: present only in the query
 - False Negative / FN: present only in the truth
 - Not-assessed / N: call was not assigned a match status

-## Data

-HG002 raw data came from: https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/NIST_HiSeq_HG002_Homogeneity-10953946/HG002_HiSeq300x_fastq/ referenced from https://github.com/genome-in-a-bottle/giab_data_indexes

-The folders under “HG002_HiSeq300x_fastq” each contain 20-30X sequencing (a single flow cell) and contain folders with fast files from each library, which can be combined for most purposes.
-Samples A-L are the six vials of starting material.
-Each sample has two technical replicates, hence Sample A1 and Sample A2.

-HG002 Truth VCF data came from: https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/release/AshkenazimTrio/HG002_NA24385_son/NISTv4.2.1/GRCh38/